South Carolina woman charged with abuse after deputies say she fired shots at her children

 From Jan.
 11, 2019 to Sept.
 11, 2019, the arrest report says she neglected her children and placed them at an unreasonable risk of harm affecting the children’s life, physical or mental health and safety.
 And on Sept.
 11, 2019, the report says she loaded a gun and fired it toward her children.

-The report also says she showed the sexual videos around September 2015 and in April 2020, and that she offered her 16-year-old marijuana.
+The report also says she showed them sexual videos around September 2015 and in April 2020, and that she offered her 16-year-old marijuana.

 Faris says they weren’t contacted until January 2021, but these investigations take time.